Late Eatery review: Four dishes to try at chef Aadel Ouaoua's new venture

 “I like my pizzas really, really thin,” says Ouaoua, as the flatbread is served.
 “The toppings are simple: Parmesan, cream and truffle – both paste and shavings.”

 Taste test: Even after very generous servings of the other dishes, I still had a few too many slices of the flatbread.
 I normally brush off truffle, but this time I embraced it in its full glory.
-The bed of cream is perfectly salty with the Parmesan cheese doing the heavy lifting.
-The punchy taste of the truffle is enough – absolutely no need to add any other topping.
+The bed of cream is perfectly salty with the Parmesan doing the heavy lifting.
+The punchy taste of the truffle is enough, too – there is no need to add any other topping or spice.